-- Analyzes texts which include conflicting information on the same topic and decipher when those are due to conflicting facts or interpretations.
+- Analyzes texts that include conflicting information on the same topic and decipher when those are due to conflicting facts or interpretations.

 In order to build writing skills, your 8th grader:

-Writes arguments which present clear reasons and relevant evidence and include:
+- Writes arguments that present clear reasons and relevant evidence and include:

-- Logical and orderly presentations of reasons and evidence;
+- Logical and orderly presentation of reasons and evidence

-- A concluding sentence or paragraph which supports the argument made; and
+- A concluding sentence or paragraph that supports the argument made

 - A formal tone and style.

-- Use supporting claims and evidence that are based on credible texts and resources;
+- Use supporting claims and evidence based on credible texts and resources

-- Provide an introduction which includes an explanation of what follows;
+- Provide an introduction that includes an explanation of what follows

-- Integrate other forms of media and formats such as graphs, charts, headings, and audio or video when appropriate.
+- Integrate other forms of media and formats such as graphs, charts, headings, audio, or video when appropriate.

-- A clear structure with a logical order and flow, as shown through the use of transition words and phrases and a logical sequence; and
+- A clear structure with a logical order and flow, as shown through the use of transition words and phrases and a logical sequence

 - A conclusion that is connected to and builds on the narrative.